rickb777/runtemplate/README.md

 The last two are useful for getting only the package name or only the type name if passed an input of `package.Type`.

+### Prefix

+For every `<X>Type` template value that you specify, there is a corresponding special value `<X>Prefix` that is always predefined with a blank default value.
+So if you set it to something else, the generated types can use this to prefix their names.
+As well as `<X>Prefix`, there will be `<X>UPrefix`  and `<X>LPrefix` as above.

+You can use this so that several generated types can co-exist within the same package.

 ## Template Path

 Templates are located by following `TEMPLATEPATH`, an optional environment variable.
 If it is defined, it is used like `PATH`, i.e. a colon-separate list of directories to be searched.

 If `TEMPLATEPATH` is absent, its default is `TEMPLATEPATH=.`, i.e. templates are relative to the current directory.